OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 + Coordinate agents and humans to work alongside staff in multi-step, event-driven processes

-This isn’t about adding another tool.
-It’s about introducing a new way of working.
+This isn't about adding another tool.
+It's about introducing a new way of working.

-If you’re exploring how agentic AI could reshape your business, we invite you to join our [pilot program](https://orpius.com/index.html#contact).
-Let’s build what’s next together.
+If you're exploring how agentic AI could reshape your business, we invite you to join our [pilot program](https://orpius.com/index.html#contact).
+Let's build what's next together.